Love him or hate him, Duke Blue Devils head coach Mike Krzyzewski has had more success than most coaches can dream of.

 Family & Philanthropy

 Coach K married his wife Carol “Mickie” Marsh on the day of his West Point graduation in 1969.
-Together, they have three daughters — Jamie, Lindy, and Debbie — and nine grandchildren.
+Together, they have three daughters — Jamie, Lindy, and Debbie — and ten grandchildren.

-His grandson, Michael Savarino, is a walk-on at Duke.
+His grandson, Michael Savarino, is a junior on Duke’s basketball team.

 The American college basketball coach founded the Emily Krzyzewski Center, a non-profit organization named after his mother, in 2006.
 The center’s mission is to inspire students to dream big, act with character and purpose, and reach their potential as leaders in the community.